Ariel-fsae/ESP32-BLE-Keyboard/README.md

 Just remember that you have to use `bleKeyboard` instead of just `Keyboard` and you need these two lines at the top of your script:
 ```
-#include <BleKeyboard.h>
+#include <BleMedia.h>
-BleKeyboard bleKeyboard;
+BleMedia bleKeyboard;
 ```

-In addition to that you can send media keys (which is not possible with the USB keyboard library).
+You can send media keys (which is not possible with the USB keyboard library).
 Supported are the following:
 - KEY_MEDIA_NEXT_TRACK
 - KEY_MEDIA_PREVIOUS_TRACK
 - KEY_MEDIA_STOP